Welcome! We're Happy To Have You With Us!

 We have confidence, however, because as Ratzinger (later, Pope Benedict XVI) reminds us: "One who can say 'Father' to the Lord of the Universe has a firm foundation for his confidence.
 The future belongs to him."

-In this new civil year, may we ask Mary, our model and inspiration, to accompany us.
+May we ask Mary, our model and inspiration, to accompany us.
 She "ponders all these [words] in her heart."
 (Lk.
 2:19).
 She is one who knows the meaning of blessing well.
 Her child is a blessing.
 Yet, this child was destined for the rising and falling of many--and her own heart would be pieced with a sword.
 (Cf. Lk.
 2:34-35).

 The Lord, master of time and eternity, blesses us.
 May we entrust ourselves to him totally and in his hands find abundant life this year and always.